juancamilo1991/cswebbers/README.md

 # cswebbers express-backend

-This is the api for the affiliated angular-frontend project.
-Here the logic for the survey is handled and corresponding questions are fetched from the Database
+This is a simple project where the goal is to help companies digitize their business.